danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-The syncer will now sync all images in parallell, image by image, then print "All done!" when it finishes.
+This will sync all images in parallell, then print "All done!" when it finishes.

-If you, for some reason, want to perform this operation sequentially, you just have to change which protocol your syncer implements:
+If you for some reason want to perform this operation sequentially instead, you just have to change which protocol the image syncer implements, like this:

 ```swift
 private class ImageSyncer: SequentialItemOperator {